oasmobile/php-slimapp/README.md

 Follow on screen prompts to provide necessary information, and your project directory structure will be automatically created.

-Below is a list of explanations about asked info:
+Below is a list of explanations about information asked during project initialization:

 Name            | Explanation
 ---             | ---